University of the Philippines Los Baños: Early History (1908-1930s)

-UPCA in World War II and Its Postwar Reconstruction (1940s)
+World War II and Its Postwar Reconstruction (1940s)

 During the Japanese occupation of the Philippines, UPCA was closed and the campus converted into an internment camp for allied nationals and a headquarters of the Japanese army.
 For three years, the college was home to more than 2,000 civilians, mostly Americans, that were captured by the Japanese.
 In 1945, as part of the liberation of the Philippines, the US Army sent 130 11th Airborne Division paratroopers to Los Baños to rescue the internees.
 Only four paratroopers and two Filipino guerrillas were killed in the raid.
 However, Japanese reinforcements arrived two days later, destroying UPCA facilities and killing some 1,500 Filipino civilians in Los Baños soon afterwards.

 UPCA became the first unit of the University of the Philippines to open after the war, with Leopoldo Uichanco as dean.
 However, only 125 (16 percent) of the original students enrolled.
 It was even worse for the School of Forestry, which only had nine students.
 Likewise, only 38 professors returned to teach.
 UPCA used its ₱470,546 (US$10,800) share in the Philippine-US War Damage Funds (released in 1947) for reconstruction.

 Further financial endowments from the United States Agency for International Development (USAID) and the Mutual Security Agency (MSA) allowed the construction of new facilities, while scholarship grants, mainly from the Rockefeller Foundation and the International Cooperation Administration, helped fund the training of UPCA faculty.
 From 1947 to 1958, a total of 146 faculty members had been granted MS and PhD scholarships in US universities.

 The Department of Agricultural Information and Communication building (now the Nora C. Quebral Hall of the College of Development Communication) was built under Umali's Five-Year Development Program.

-UPCA’s Growth and International Collaboration (1950s-1960s)
+Growth and International Collaboration (1950s-1960s)

 Dioscoro Umali became UPCA dean in 1959.
-Umali's administration oversaw the creation of International Rice Research Institute (IRRI), Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA; of which he was the first director), Dairy Training and Research Institute, and the Department of Food Science and Technology.
+Umali's administration oversaw the creation of International Rice Research Institute (IRRI), Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA); of which he was the first director), Dairy Training and Research Institute, and the Department of Food Science and Technology.
 New facilities were also constructed under his Five-Year Development Program.

 Cornell University was instrumental in the post-war rebuilding of UP's Los Baños colleges.
 The Cornell-Los Baños project, implemented in 1952 to 1960, involved the rebuilding of UPCA's physical plant and Central Experiment Station, procurement of scientific equipment, and upgrading of teaching standards.
 A similar undertaking between Cornell, Syracuse University, the State University of New York, and the UP College of Forestry was implemented between 1957 and 1963.
 A "sister university relationship" was formally established in 1962 through the UP-Cornell Graduate Education program, which sought to develop and expand UP's agricultural education, research and extension programs, and to strengthen Cornell's own international agricultural development program.
 The program ended in 1972.